Photos: Carmen Cusack, Nik Walker and More in BULL DURHAM at Paper Mill Playhouse

-Paper Mill Playhouse is kicking off its 2025-2026 season tonight as the new musical Bull Durham begins preview performances.
-The production opens Sunday, October 12 at Paper Mill Playhouse in a run continuing through Sunday, November 2.
+You can now get a first look at new photos of Bull Durham here!
+The production will celebrate opening night this Sunday, October 12 at Paper Mill Playhouse.
+The run continues through Sunday, November 2.

 Directed by Marc Bruni and choreographed by Joshua Bergasse, Bull Durham stars two-time Tony Award nominee Carmen Cusack as Annie Savoy, Nik Walker as Crash Davis, Joel Ashur as Larry, Ashlyn Maddox as Millie, James Moye as Skip, Andrew Poston as Jimmy, Will Savarese as Nuke LaLoosh, and Nick Wyman as Uncle Roy.
 The ensemble features Mike Baerga, Ellie Barone, Tre’ Booker, Jacob Burns, Daniel DiPinto, Benny Elledge, Diana Huey, Ashton Lambert, Brian Shimasaki Liebson, Jessi Little, Carson Hampton Palmer, Valentina Shelton, Jake Trammel, Dori Waymer, Matt Wiercinski, Casey Wortham, and Blake Zelesnikar.